Non-harmonic cones are Heisenberg uniqueness pairs for the Fourier transform on $\mathbb R^n$: Introduction

-Let $\mu$ be a finite complex-valued Borel measure in $\mathbb R^n$ which is supported on the unit sphere $\Gamma=S^{n-1}$ and absolutely continuous with respect to the surface measure on $\Gamma$.
-For $\Lambda=C,$ the pair $\left(\Gamma, \Lambda\right)$ is a Heisenberg uniqueness pair as long as $\Lambda$ does not lay on the level surface of any homogeneous harmonic polynomial on $\mathbb R^n.$ We will call such cones as \textbf{\em non-harmonic} cones.
+Let $S^{n-1}$ denote unit sphere in $\mathbb R^n.$ In this article, we prove that the pair $\left(S^{n-1}, C\right)$ is a Heisenberg uniqueness pair as long as the cone $C$ does not recline on the level surface of any homogeneous harmonic polynomial on $\mathbb R^n.$ We will call such cones as \textbf{\em non-harmonic} cones.